 Costa Blanca

-Moraira is thus close to Calpe, on the Costa Blanca.
+Moraira is thus close to Calpe, on the Costa Blanca in the province of Alicante.
 We previously wrote about this wonderful region where many a pro runs his preparation kilometres for the new season.
 One of the highlights of this region is the Coll de Rates.
 This climb has some wonderful hairpin turns and you can really enjoy the beautiful scenery there.
 We will definitely climb this col one day!

 Day 1: Just exploring